Tobia905/elastic-anonymizer/README.md

 ### Contribute ###

 If you want to contribute to the project, feel free.
 The only thing we ask, is to follow these simple steps:

+1. Fork the repository.

-1. Clone the repository:
+2. Clone the repository:
 ```{git}
 git clone https://github.com/Tobia905/elastic-anonymizer.git
 ```
-2. Move to the repo:
+3. Move to the repo:
 ```{bash}
 cd /PATH_TO_REPO
 ```
-3. Create a new branch:
+4. Create a new branch:
 ```{git}
 # for a feature
 git checkout -b feature/YOUR_FEATURE
 # for solving a bug
 git checkout -b bug/YOUR_SOLUTION
 ```
-4. Push your branch and open a Pull Request.
+5. Push your branch and open a Pull Request.